LorenzoLeonardo/snake_game_rust/README.md

 # SnakeGame-Rust

-This is a cross-platform terminal snake game using Rust Programming Language.
+This is a cross-platform terminal snake game for Rust Programming Language using tokio run-time.

 Following rust idoms are used in this game